sage-code/eve/manual/structure.md

 ## Test case

-A method can be organized as a workflow of multiple test-cases that can fail.
+A method can be organized as a work-flow of multiple test-cases that can fail.

 ```
 method main() => ()